7 Reasons You Stopped Losing Weight on Keto and How to Fix it Fast!

 Oh right, you were told that calories don’t matter on keto!

 This is a huge bubble that needs to be burst!
-I hate to be the one to do it but no matter what kind of eating plan you are on, you need a calorie deficit to lose weight.
+I hate to be the one to do it but no matter what kind of eating plan you are on, you eventually will need a calorie deficit to lose weight.
+Especially as you get closer to your goal weight.

 Yes, you can very likely lose weight with MORE calories than you were eating on just the regular standard North American diet.
 But in the end, calories WILL matter and if you have stopped losing weight on Keto and the #1 and #2 items do not apply to you then you need to take a closer look at this.